Toolkit

 Photos

-Take a photo of yourself or with a few members of your team with our multilingual "I'm a Welcomer" signs.
-If a sign in your language is not available, download the blank version and write it in and please notify communications@welcomingamerica.org so that we can ensure there is a sign in your language for next year.
+Take a photo of yourself or with a few members of your team with our multilingual "I'm a Welcomer" signs, available in our Welcoming Week Toolkit.
+If a sign in your language is not available, edit the template or download the blank version to customize the sign in any language.

 Share Your Stories